 We shall, wherever possible and feasible, give preference to the employment of persons living in Ninh Van Bay or nearby areas, local products and services which do not adversely affect the resort's operational activities, viability and environmental and social impacts

-Six Senses Ninh Van Bay is the epitome of the Six Senses’ commitment to create award-winning and exceptional guest experiences in places of incredible natural beauty.
+Six Senses Ninh Van Bay is a prime example of the Six Senses’ commitment to create award-winning and exceptional guest experiences in places of incredible natural beauty.
 Each Six Senses resort has been placed in a unique environment in harmony with nature and with its own highlights.
 One of the highlights at Ninh Van Bay is its biodiversity, with its own coral reef within the sand fringed bay.

-With this commitment, comes the responsibility for Six Senses Ninh Van Bay to improve its methods of sustainability and decrease any environmental impact that’s attributed to the operation.
-We need to do everything in our power to protect and preserve this highly sensitive ecosystem for nature and for our guests.
+With this commitment, comes the responsibility for Six Senses Ninh Van Bay to fine tune and maintain its methods of sustainability and reduce any environmental impact that may attributed to the operation, protecting and preserving this highly sensitive ecosystem for the future and for our guests.
+To augment this, Six Senses Ninh Van Bay has entered a partnership with a very experienced marine biologists from the Netherlands and his team.

-Due to this reason we have entered a partnership with two young and very experienced marine biologists from the Netherlands.
-Mr. Thomas Swierts and Ms. Selma Ubels are both Bachelors of Sciences in Marine Biology, from the University of Utrecht in the Netherlands, and are currently working on their master thesis of science, where Selma focuses on environmental biology and Thomas on the sustainability, diversity and protection of coral reefs.
-Both have participated in various fieldwork and research projects around the globe from Indonesia to South America.
-They combine the latest scientific knowledge, technology, and proven skills gained over their numerous years of experience in the field.
+Mr. Thomas Swierts holds a Bachelor of Sciences in Marine Biology, from the University of Utrecht in the Netherlands, and has participated in various fieldwork and research projects around the globe from Indonesia to South America.
+He and his team combine the latest scientific knowledge, technology, and proven skills gained over their numerous years of experience in the field.
+In May 2016 he has published the first part of his study on Six Senses Ninh Van Bay coral reef: “Competitive interaction between corals and turf algae depend on coral colony form”, Tomas Swierts and Mark JA Vermeij.

-The coral project at Ninh Van Bay will comprise several stages.
+The coral project at Ninh Van Bay comprises several stages:

 The initial project was from March 18 until April 11, 2013.
 The main objective of this stage was to establish a swimming and snorkeling pathway through the reef and create an inventory of our marine life - both fish and corals.
 With this action we aim to protect the reef from further damage.
-The marine biologists will also train the resort team on the aquatic flora and fauna, which will enable our hosts to make snorkeling trips inside the bay for our guests.
-We will continue to strive and develop our environmental awareness amongst our guests and hosts, in the effort to conserve these areas of natural beauty.
+The marine biologists have also trained the resort team on the aquatic flora and fauna, which has enabled our hosts to make snorkeling trips inside the bay for our guests.
+We will continue to develop our environmental awareness amongst our guests and hosts, in the effort to conserve these areas of natural beauty.